Acknowledgements

 * * * new user see usage instructions refer to instructions when I forget how to use the App

-* * * user add a new person
+* * * user add a new person store the contact information of an individual that can be used in transactions

 * * * user delete a person remove entries that I no longer need